-IIoT is rapidly changing the ways manufacturing companies operate with many organisations investing in IIoT to drive further automation, enable predictive analytics and provide real-time production line data in order to improve efficiency, productivity and performance levels across the enterprise.
-Many businesses are expecting to deliver major gains through reduced maintenance costs, energy savings, improved yields and reduced waste.
+IIoT is rapidly changing the ways manufacturing companies operate with many organizations investing in IIoT to drive further automation, enable predictive analytics and provide real-time production line data to improve efficiency, productivity and performance levels across the enterprise.
+Many businesses are expecting to deliver major gains through reduced maintenance costs, energy savings, improved yields, and reduced waste.
 Manufacturing, oil and gas, automotive and the utilities sectors are leading the way in the use of Industrial IoT applications to develop new business and operating models under the umbrella of Industrie 4.0 and the Factory of the Future.

 According to Philip Howard in the Bloor InDetail Paper, “kdb+ has proved itself in what is arguably the most demanding big data market: financial trading and risk management.
 The technology is well suited to a variety of other environments including preventative maintenance (asset management), smarter cities, the connected car and other such environments where the collection and analysis of time-series based data is important”.

-- Aston Martin Red Bull Racing as a team supplier where our technology’s first deployment is for the analysis of wind tunnel data, a critical element in the development of faster, more competitive F1 cars
+- Aston Martin Red Bull Racing as an innovation partner where our technology’s first deployment is for the analysis of wind tunnel data, a critical element in the development of faster, more competitive F1 cars

 - a Fortune 500 engineering solutions company within precision manufacturing to incorporate Kx technology into the next version of its fault detection product range from improved performance and scalability

-Powered by the world’s fastest time-series in-memory and columnar database, Kx is able to handle millions of events and measurements per second, gigabytes to petabytes of historical data, with nanosecond resolution, more efficiently and cost-effectively than any available alternatives — thus accelerating your evolution into IIoT.
+Powered by the world’s fastest time-series in-memory and columnar database, Kx can handle millions of events and measurements per second, gigabytes to petabytes of historical data, with nanosecond resolution, more efficiently and cost-effectively than any available alternatives — thus accelerating your evolution into IIoT.

 The basis for Kx Technology is a unique integrated platform which includes a high-performance historical time-series columnar database called kdb+, an in-memory compute engine, and a real-time streaming processor all unified with an expressive query and programming language called q.
 Designed from the start for extreme scale, and running on industry standard servers, the kdb+ database has been proven to solve complex problems faster than any of its competitors.LEARN MORE